Honey, Honey: Reception

-"Honey, Honey" was released in several European countries, the United States, Australia & New Zealand, but not in the UK.
+"Honey, Honey" was released in several European countries, the United States, Australia and New Zealand, but not in the UK.
 ABBA's British record label, Epic Records, decided to release a remixed version of "Ring Ring" instead of "Honey, Honey".
-However, this single only reached No.32, and a cover version of "Honey, Honey" recorded by the act Sweet Dreams, featuring vocalist Polly Brown, hit the UK top 10.
+However, this single only reached No. 32, and a cover version of "Honey, Honey" recorded by the act Sweet Dreams, featuring vocalist Polly Brown, hit the UK top 10.

 "Honey, Honey" spent 4 months in the top 5 in West Germany and also reached the top 5 in Austria, Spain and Switzerland.
 In the United States, "Honey, Honey" was moderately successful compared to the group's later singles.
-It reached No.27 on both the Billboard Hot 100 and Adult Contemporary charts; the 1st ABBA single to reach the AC chart.
+It reached No. 27 on both the Billboard Hot 100 and Adult Contemporary charts; the first ABBA single to reach the AC chart.

 Cash Box called it "a sweet pop rocker, featuring tight harmonies and excellent production."
 Record World said that "the Scandinavian rockers take on a gentle, caloric, self-penned side."